-The good news is that colas and energy drinks have specific amounts of caffeine added to them, so it's easier to know how much caffeine is in them.
+The amount of caffeine in your favorite beverage is not as obvious as you might think.
+Coffee, tea, yerba mate, and chocolate all naturally contain varying amounts of caffeine.
+By comparison, colas and energy drinks have specific amounts of caffeine added to them, so it's easier to know how much caffeine is in them.

 This guide outlines how much caffeine is in each of these drinks, including decaf coffee and tea, sodas, popular energy drinks, bottled iced teas, Starbucks coffees, herbal teas (or tisanes), and more.
 Caffeine is measured in milligrams (mg).
-For healthy adults, the FDA cites 400 milligrams per day as an amount not generally associated with negative effects.
+For healthy adults, the FDA says consuming up to 400 milligrams per day is not generally associated with negative effects.

 Caffeine in Coffee